larsz-o/is-this-plagiarism/readme.md

 It can help to think about how you would explain the concept to someone with no background in this topic.

-<span
-style="font-size: 0.9375rem; font-family: -apple-system, BlinkMacSystemFont, &quot;Segoe UI&quot;, Roboto, &quot;Helvetica Neue&quot;, Arial, sans-serif, &quot;Apple Color Emoji&quot;, &quot;Segoe UI Emoji&quot;, &quot;Segoe UI Symbol&quot;;">When
-you paraphrase, you still have to cite the author, even if you don't include a direct quote. </span>
+When you paraphrase, you still have to cite the author, even if you don't include a direct quote.

 > For instance, if the student decided not to use a quote in the previous
 > example, their paragraph could look something like this: